wp-plugins/bilingual-linker/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Added option to specify whether the link should be echoed or sent as a function return value

 = 1.2.2 =
 * Added option to OutputBilingualLink to be able to provide a default URL to display if no translation link is found